 In the wake of the January Revolution the international discourse of democracy and civic participation chimed with the mo'assessa's priorities, whereas neither accorded with the dominant national discourse respecting Bedu.
 This, as we have seen, has disparaged them as a people, neglected their condition, and failed utterly to deliver the state-citizen contract in South Sinai.
-Much of the disengagement we encountered among Bedu, and the caution with which people in Sinai embraced the new developments, stemmed from a fear that whatever benefits the Revolution might bring would bypass them as usual.
-Apart from letting our communities know that we took their needs seriously, our purpose was to encourage people to stand up and claim their stake in the new Egypt.
+Much of the disengagement we encountered among Bedu, and the caution with which people in Sinai embraced the new developments, stemmed from a fear that any benefits the Revolution might bring to Egypt would bypass them as usual.

+Apart from letting our communities know that we took their needs seriously, our purpose was to encourage Bedu to stand up and claim an active role in shaping the new Egypt.
 When we established the mo'assessa back in 2006 we based our approach on Sen's idea of capability, which defines human development as fostering the capacity of individuals to make free choices to improve their lives according to their own norms and values (Sen 1999; Gilbert 2009).
+We wanted to enhance people's agency, and with it their ability to make choices about how they live.
+Multiply excluded and with no access to social media or even basic communications, young Bedu were not part of the collective national consciousness seeking to negotiate new definitions of society in the public space of Midan Tahrir (ICP/JDGCP 2011:11).
+However, once offered the chance to express themselves safely, they created their own place in South Sinai's contested space, grounded in their identity as Bedu and powered by their own determination to bring about change.
+The meetings catalyzed a collective response that was waiting to happen.

-We wanted to enhance people's agency, and with it the ability to make choices about how they live.
-The rhetoric of participation and democracy often evaporates leaving little of practical benefit; but this time, the vision and international perspective of the mo'assessa team, supportive funders, extensive community knowledge and recognition of its norms combined to deliver something really concrete.
+The rhetoric of participation and democracy often evaporates leaving little of practical benefit; but this time, the vision and international perspective of the mo'assessa team, supportive funders, extensive community knowledge and recognition of its norms combined to deliver something tangible, and - we believe - lasting.
 In South Sinai the impulse to democracy has been let out of the bag.
-Whatever the nature of the coming regime and whatever the cost, we predict that there will be no turning back.
+Whatever the nature of the new regime and whatever the cost, we predict that there will be no turning back.